 Request, review and evaluate information from the insurer regarding its plans to address poorly performing operations.
 This procedure can assist analysts in evaluating the insurer’s plans and mitigation strategies for addressing the poor operating performance.

-Health
+If the insurer writes Medicare Part D business, obtain and review supporting documents if concerns are identified related to the operating performance of Medicare Part D business.
+Supporting documents may include information on contracted benefits, premium and cost sharing with the CMS, and support for reserve, utilization and benefit cost assumptions projected in the development of the contract.

+Poor (or Declining) Operating Performance for Health Insurers

-Explanation: The procedure assists analysts in determining whether concerns exist regarding the insurer’s Statement of Revenue and Expenses or operating performance.
+Determine whether concerns exist regarding the insurer’s Statement of Revenue and Expenses or operating performance.

 Each of the ratios provided in this procedure is designed to provide analysts with an overall assessment of the health entity’s profitability.
 The profit margins in the health insurance industry have traditionally been fairly low.
 As a result, the threshold for this ratio is established at less than 0% or greater than 10%.
 A profit margin ratio less than 0% indicates the health entity has experienced a net loss and operating problems may exist.
 With continued losses, the health entity’s capital cushion to support the business is likely to be diminished.
 Conversely, a profit margin greater than 10% is unusual in the health insurance industry and should be investigated.

 Another ratio that provides an assessment of a health entity’s profitability is the combined ratio.
 The threshold for the combined ratio is set at greater than 100%.
 A health entity with a combined ratio of 100% should have investment income for profit.
 The combined ratio consists of the medical loss and the administrative expense ratios.
 The administrative expense ratio includes administrative expenses as well as claims adjustment expenses.
 Claims adjustment expenses are the costs incurred relating to reported and unreported claims and are considered to be administrative in nature.
 The threshold for the medical loss ratio is set at greater than 85% and the administrative expense ratio is set at greater than 15%.
 These thresholds are based upon a typical relationship between the combined, medical loss, and administrative expense ratios.
 Some health entities may have a higher medical loss ratio but a lower administrative expense ratio.
 Some view this relationship as positive because more benefits are provided to the consumer.
 Other health entities may have a lower medical loss ratio and a higher administrative expense ratio.
 In some cases, this relationship may be positive because sometimes this is indicative of a health entity with lower operating leverage.
 Also, the medical loss ratio measures the direct cost of business as related to premiums earned and should have a consistent trend, while the administrative expense ratio which measures indirect expenses as related to premiums earned should decrease as the company becomes more efficient over a period of time.
 Typically, premium increases are driven by claim cost trends that exceed general inflation, which drives administrative costs.
 On the other hand, in situations where general inflation is less than medical cost trends, administrative cost ratios may actually increase since administrative trends will be higher than premium trends.
 As previously mentioned, analysts should also be familiar with the health entity’s primary lines of business in order to evaluate their operating performance.
 This includes lines with business risk (ASO/ASC) but no underwriting risk, which report fees as a reduction of expenses, instead of as premium.